sqlitecloud/docsearch-action/README.md

 Now, whenever you push changes to the `main` branch, the GitHub Action will automatically update the table for your documentation website's full-text search using SQLite Cloud.

+# Extra

+You can also use our docbuilder from the `src` folder locally!
+Just compile it with your preferred compiler (don't forget to link libraries) and run it without any arguments, it will show you instructions on how to use it!
+By running it locally you can choose between printing sql to a file or building an SQLite  database file.

 For more information and advanced configuration options, please refer to this article [SQLite Cloud Blog](https://sqlitecloud.io).